New Game Plus: Examples

 Games with multiple endings, such as Chrono Trigger, may feature a New Game Plus mode which allows the player to explore alternate endings.
 Many games increase the difficulty in a New Game Plus mode, such as those in the Mega Man Battle Network series and Borderlands series.
 Others use the feature to advance the plot.
-In Astro Boy: Omega Factor, the player uses the game's Stage Select mechanism, explained in-story as a form of time travel, to avert disaster, while in Eternal Darkness: Sanity's Requiem, the player defeats three different final bosses, one in each playthrough, to access the true ending.
+In Astro Boy: Omega Factor, the player uses the game's Stage Select mechanism, explained in-story as a form of time travel, to avert disaster, while in Eternal Darkness, the player defeats three different final bosses, one in each playthrough, to access the true ending.

 Some New Game Plus variations alter established gameplay.
-This includes unlocking new characters, such as in Castlevania: Symphony of the Night; new areas, such as in Parasite Eve; new items, such as in the Metal Gear series; new challenges, such as in the .hack series, or new weapon and armor upgrades, like in God of War II's Bonus Mode and God of War (2018)'s New Game+ mode.
+This includes unlocking new characters, such as in Castlevania: Symphony of the Night; new areas, such as in Parasite Eve; new items, such as in the Metal Gear series; new challenges, such as in the .hack series, or new weapon and armor upgrades, like in God of War II's Bonus Mode and God of War's New Game+ mode.

 Games that connect to online marketplaces may require the player to complete a New Game Plus game to obtain certain achievements, such as the "Calamity Kid" achievement in the game Bastion.
 Others may require or be required by additional purchases in the form of downloadable content, such as in Yakuza: Like a Dragon.

-A slight variation of the New Game Plus is the clear game, also known as a "post-game scenario".
-The player may continue after the main story is completed, allowing them to see the effects of their choices upon the game world and narrative, and to complete any remaining side quests.
-EarthBound is an early case of the clear game, later used in major franchises such as The Legend of Zelda, Fallout, Grand Theft Auto, Pokémon, and Star Ocean.

 Final Fantasy XIV is a MMORPG with an extensive story line called the "main scenario quest" or colloquially the "MSQ".
-A New Game Plus option was introduced in the Shadowbringers expansion pack which allows players to replay the main scenario quest in its entirety or specific expansion's stories.
+A New Game Plus option was introduced during the Shadowbringers expansion patch cycle, which allows players to replay the main scenario and selected other scenarios, either in their entirety or specific expansion's stories.